90Byte/90bytes.github.io/_posts/2021-08-09-javascript-event-loop.md

 In reality, this pattern is about placing content you don't want to execute in the current call stack into the event loop task queue using the Web API.
 It's not about executing concurrent work like threads.

 This topic is detailed in [a well-known keynote](https://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html).
 In essence, JavaScript being single-threaded is from the developer's level perspective, but in reality, it uses multiple threads.
-However, developers cannot create deadlocks as they would in other languages using the traditional approach.
-Thanks to these callbacks, closures in JavaScript could become rapidly popular.
+However, developers cannot create deadlocks as they would in other languages using the traditional approach[^4].
+Thanks to these callbacks, closures[^5] in JavaScript could become rapidly popular.
 If a callback can access the environment in which it was created, developers can sequentially understand asynchronous work flows, such as:
 ```
 function A(someVar){
 	someAPI(function(someResponse) { // this is callback